 Depending on the design of your sweeper attachment, you might need to be aware of the motor’s position during operation.
 We realized operators were hitting or knocking their motor when they were sweeping up against buildings or in tighter spaces.
 As a result, Virnig broom attachments now have 1/4" thick steel motor guard.

-Protecting your bristles is also part of properly storing a sweeper attachment.
-You want to be sure to store your broom so that there is no pressure on the bristles.
-It will prevent deforming.
+Properly storing a sweeper attachment can help protect its bristles.
+To prevent deformation, you'll want to be sure to store your broom so that there is no pressure on the bristles.
 The Virnig Angle Broom comes with a broom stand for protecting bristles during storage, which you can see in this video: